-Note: Since solution properties vary considerably and non-linearly with type and percentage of additive, Ground Loop Design does not include detailed automatic antifreeze information.
+Note: Since solution properties vary considerably and non-linearly with type and percentage of additive, Ground Loop Design does not include detailed automatic antifreeze information for all conditions.
 Generalized tables of data may be found in the 'Fluid Properties' tables.
-The designer must manually enter the desired values in the input text boxes.